eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 The tutorial assumes that you'll use a serial connection to the board to perform the initial setup.
 You should also set a password for the root account, by running the `passwd` command.

+**Note**: We assume you know how to set up a serial terminal on a system.
+For a reference on how to set up a serial terminal, check out the page [here](https://software.intel.com/en-us/setting-up-serial-terminal-intel-edison-board).

 [//]: # (Tudor, we open up a terminal window or shell first?)

+Start your preferred terminal application to establish a connection to the DE10-nano.

 Run the following command to force a static IP on the eth0 interface with connman: